alexo1connor/X00200430_CA3/README.md

-## CI Pipeline Implementation
+## Pipeline Implementation
-The CI pipeline is run by Azure and uses the azure-pipelines.yml file.
+The pipeline is run by Azure and uses the azure-pipelines.yml file.

 It gets triggered by a push to the main or development branch.

   The pipeline is broken up into four stages.

- 1. Build -  Builds the application, runs unit tests and checks code coverage.
-Creates and analysis of the code.
+ 1. Build -  Builds the application, runs unit tests, checks code coverage, and analysis of the code.
- 2. Security Checks - Scans the repo for credential leaks or decency security issues.
+ 2. Security Checks - Scans the repo for credential leaks or dependecy security issues.
  3. Deploy Staging - The application is run in a staging environment.
 UAT and performance tests are then run on it.
- 4. Deploy Live - The branch running the pipeline is the main branch this stage will run and push the application to the live environment.
+ 4. Deploy Live - If the branch running the pipeline is the main branch this stage will run and push the application to the live environment.

 ## **Build Stage**